janick/WT32-SqLn/README.md

 ## 3D-Printed Cases

-In the 3Dprint directory, you'll fid STL files for 3D-printable cases
+In the 3Dprint directory, you'll find STL files for 3D-printable cases

-* BatteryCase: Compact case that can fit the WT32-SC01 Plus, a 3.7V lithium-ion battery, and a charger module.
+* BatteryCase: Compact case that can fit the WT32-SC01 Plus, a [3.7V lithium-ion battery][https://www.aliexpress.us/item/3256803919111184.html], and a [charger module][https://www.aliexpress.us/item/3256804193670438.html].
+  The USB-C opening and tabs to hold the charger module still need some tweaking.